twilson63/permaweb-cookbook/docs/src/guides/posting-transactions/arweave-js.md

 </CodeGroup>

 ::: info
-When working with NodeJS a minimum version of 18+ is required.
+When working with NodeJS a minimum version of NodeJS 18 or higher is required.
 :::

 ## Initializing arweave-js